ZarahShibli/Customers-Segmentation/README.md

 #### 2-How can the user pay in mandoob tuwaiq app?,what are the most used Payment methods?
 ![image](https://user-images.githubusercontent.com/81440100/125504560-9165bcbd-3e22-4a22-9c86-69df1c7a2356.png)

-The figure shows that the product category Food is the most used cash payment method with total number of orders 500>
+The figure shows that the product category Food is the most used cash payment method with total number 500 orders

 #### 3-What products are user's mostly using the app's services for?